shabin5785/docker-learnings/Readme_2.md

-- we can have named volumes when creating containers to help with volumes. the "-v" option is same as specifying the volume in docker file. now "-v abcd:/var/lib/mysql", here abcd is the volume name and part after colon is volume this is a named volume
+- we can have named volumes when creating containers to help with volumes. the "-v" option is same as specifying the volume in docker file. now "-v abcd:/var/lib/mysql", here abcd is the volume name and part after colon is volume this is a named volume and will have a friendly name for us to identify.